harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 Because `terraform apply` also prints the execution plan before actually modifying the target, you can use `terraform apply -var-file=local.tfvars` and preview the upcoming changes before they are applied.
 Now you should see that *Terraform* will **modify** exactly one resource - the *Azure App Service Plan*.
 It's even more precisely.
 It tells you exactly which properties it'll change.
 If it looks good, go ahead and confirm the changes.

+That wasn't the only issue in our script.
+We've also forgotten to set the `instrumentation_key` on the *Azure App Service*.
 To demonstrate *Terraform* state management, let's set the `instrumentation_key` on the *Azure App Service* manually using *Azure CLI*.
 You'll use `terraform output` to query actual information from Azure and finally set the `appsetting` manually using the following script:

 ```bash
 terraform output instrumentation_key